rbelo/rbelo.github.io/_includes/publications.markdown

 ## Work in Progress

-_Optimal Electricity Imbalance Pricing for the Emerging Penetration of Renewable and Low-Cost Technologies_, with Yashar Ghiassi, Mohammed Reza and Derek Bunn _(third-round revision at MSOM)_
+_Optimal Electricity Imbalance Pricing for the Emerging Penetration of Renewable and Low-Cost Technologies_, with Yashar Ghiassi, Mohammed Reza and Derek Bunn _(minor revision at MSOM)_

 _Algorithmic Explanations and Human Decision-Making: A Randomized Field Experiment_, with Charles Wan and Leid Zejnilovic